xpack-dev-tools/arm-none-eabi-gcc-xpack/README-PUBLISH.md

 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)
 - using the `@xpack_project` account
-- paste the release name like **xPack QEMU ARM v2.8.0-7.1 released**
+- paste the release name like **xPack GNU ARM Embedded GCC v8.2.1-1.8 released**
 - paste the link to the Github release
 - click the **Tweet** button